ForkKILLET/5d-chess-renderer/README.md

   - turn - Integer indicating the turn number of the board, starts from 1.
   - player - String indicating the player that the turn belongs to.
   - move - *[Optional]* Boolean indicating to move the viewport to the center of a specific board.
 Defaults to `true`.
-  - zoom - *[Optional]* Boolean indicating to zoom the viewport to view a specific board.
+  - zoom - *[Optional]* Boolean or number indicating to zoom the viewport to view a specific board.
+If number, it is used as the zoom factor.
 Defaults to `true`.
   - **Return** - Nothing.

 ### Events